98 Random Acts of Kindness To Do With Your Child - Baby Chick

 3. Talk to Someone New at School

-Teach your kids to be the ones who make friends and reassure kids.
+Teach your kids to be the ones who make friends and reassure others.
 It’s never fun being the new kid.
 It can be downright scary and stressful.
 It helps when someone kind reaches out and offers a hand or an ear for listening.

 4. Become Friends With the Kid Who Is Bullied

 This is so important.
 You never know when someone has simply had enough — being bullied is traumatic.
 Make sure they know they’re not alone and that someone cares.
 Who knows?
-Maybe the kids doing the bullying will feel inspired by the kindness and stop being mean.
+Maybe the kids doing the bullying will be inspired by the kindness and stop being mean.

 Taking befriending the unpopular and bullied kid a bit further, invite them over to play and have a snack after school.
 This will help them feel included and valued.

-6. Stay Behind After School and Help the Teacher Tidy up the Classroom
+6. Stay Behind After School and Help the Teacher Tidy Up the Classroom

 Let’s face it.
 Kids can destroy a classroom in just one school day.
 Teachers have enough to do already.
 Help them tidy up the room for the next day, so it’s one less thing on their to-do list.